Compare comprehensive car insurance policies for March

-If you're after top-level car cover, a comprehensive car insurance policy is the way to go.
-It's the only type that covers repairs or replacements to your car if the accident was your fault.
-Our comparison table below makes it easier to find the best and most affordable options for this heavy-hitting cover.
+A comprehensive car insurance policy is the only level of cover that protects your car if the accident was your fault.
+Our table below makes it easy to compare options for this heavy-hitting cover.

 Fact Checked